Candice-Leigh-King/our-whereabouts-website/_drafts/how-to-prepate-for-your-us-southwest-roadtrip.md

       destination.
-Now, most places do have signs on the trail, and as long as you know which trails to follow you are okay, but not all have signs and if you don't have a map you CAN get lost!</p><p>For instance, Birthing Cave in Sedona</p><p>has no signs and we got lost</p>
+Now, most places do have signs on the trail, and as long as you know which trails to follow you are okay, but not all have signs and if you don't have a map you CAN get lost!</p><p>For instance, Birthing Cave in Sedona has no signs and we got lost</p><p>&nbsp;</p><h2><strong>4.
-  - _section-type: blog-featured-textarea
-    blog-featured-textarea_html: >-
-      <h2><strong>4.
-Plan ahead:</strong></h2><p>Thanks to Covid, Most of the
-      people hiking in the US are Americans, and Americans tend to plan their trips years in advance so do take that into consideration when you're planning a trip, especially if you're traveling during the busy season.
+      Plan ahead:</strong></h2><p>Thanks to Covid, Most of the people hiking in the US are Americans, and Americans tend to plan their trips years in advance so do take that into consideration when you're planning a trip, especially if you're traveling during the busy season.
 If you don't plan ahead it might be hard for you to find accommodation, book activities, or even find campgrounds available.</p><p>You can always make reservations with free cancelation if need be, and change plans while on the go, just make sure to get free cancelation up to 24 hours before your stay.</p>
-  - _section-type: blog-cover-image
+  - _section-type: blog-window
-    blog-cover_image:
+    right_image: /uploads/2022_Utah/IMG_4894.jpg
+    left_image: /uploads/2022_Utah/IMG_6915-3.jpg
   - _section-type: blog-textarea
     textarea_html: >-
       <h2><strong>5.
 Check the hike's level of difficulty:</strong></h2><p>When